 With travel insurance, you buy a policy to cover a specific vacation or an annual policy to cover multiple travels within a year.

 What does travel insurance typically cover?

-There are different levels of plans to choose from, covering anything and everything, or flights only, or medical only, etc. Nonetheless, the cost of travel insurance is insignificant compared to what you might spend in case of an emergency or for any of the reasons listed below.
+There are so many different levels of plans to choose that can cover anything and everything, or just flights or cruise only, or medical only, etc. Regardless, the cost of travel insurance is minor if you compare it to what it might cost you in case of an emergency or for any of the reasons listed below.